guenchi/json/README.md

 it likes json-set, the diffrent is it accept only procedure for the lastest argument.

-the procedure will receive two arguments: list of keys of all layers `'(verify1 verify2 verify3 ...)` and the current value.
+the procedure will receive two arguments: list of keys of all layers `'(key1 key2 key3 ...)` and the current value.

 it have to return a new value what you want to put.

+be attention that, the list of keys is not the list of verifys. that's means if you use #t to pass change to all keys of a layer or macth a check procedure to filter them, the procedure will receive its key whitch use to pass this layer not the keys of all match path in this layer.

 ### Exemples